Skip to content

 Obligation Optional

 Purpose To hide items from users in the search results.
-If set to True, the record will not appear in search results.
-It is still accessible from the Data Relations widget and via direct URL.
+If set to "true", the record will not appear in search results.
+It is still accessible from the data relations widgets and via direct URL.

 Entry Guidelines Only one of two values are allowed: true or false.